acconeer/acconeer-python-exploration/README.md

-# Acconeer Python Exploration Kit
+# Acconeer Exploration Tool

-Acconeer Python Exploration Kit is a set of tools and examples for getting started with the Acconeer development kits.
+Acconeer Python Exploration Kit is a set of tools and examples for getting started with the Acconeer Evaluation kits.
 By seamlessly feeding radar data to your local machine, it allows you to quickly start exploring the world of Acconeer radar sensor technology.
 This repository serves as a good starting point both for evaluation purposes and algorithm development in Python.

-To run the exploration scripts, you'll need an Acconeer development kit running the streaming or module server supplied with the Acconeer A1 SDK.
+To run the exploration scripts, you'll need an Acconeer Evaluation kit running the streaming or Module server supplied with the Acconeer SDK or Module software image.

-This release supports SDK version 1.5.2 or newer.
+This release supports Acconeer SDK and Module SW version 1.5.2 or newer.

-## Setting up your development kit
+## Setting up your evaluation kit

 For general help on getting started, head over to the [Acconeer website](https://www.acconeer.com/products).
-There you'll find both a getting started guide and a video showing you how to set up your development kit.
+There you'll find both a getting started guide and a video showing you how to set up your evaluation kit.
 There you'll also find the SDK download.

-### X111 or X112 (mounted on a Raspberry Pi)
+### XC111+XR111 or XC112+XR112 (mounted on a Raspberry Pi)

 #### Overview

 At large, these are the steps you'll need to take:

-* Assemble your development kit
+* Assemble your evaluation kit
 * Set up your Raspberry Pi
-* Load the Acconeer A1 SDK onto your Raspberry Pi
+* Load the Acconeer Raspberry Pi SDK onto your Raspberry Pi
-* Run the streaming server
+* Run the streaming server application on your Raspberry Pi

 For a single sensor setup, we recommend plugging the sensor into port 1 for simplicity's sake.

-#### Running the streaming server
+#### Running the streaming server application

-On your Raspberry Pi, start the streaming server located under `utils` in `AcconeerEvk`:
+For the XC112+XR112 kit, start the streaming server application on your Raspberry Pi located under `utils` in `AcconeerEvk`:
 ```
 $ cd AcconeerEvk
 $ ./utils/acc_streaming_server_rpi_xc112_r2b_xr112_r2b_a111_r2c
 ```
-If you have an X111 kit, the streaming server will instead be named `acc_streaming_server_rpi_xc111_r4a_xr111-3_r1c_a111_r2c`.
+If you have an XC111+XR111 kit, the streaming server will instead be named `acc_streaming_server_rpi_xc111_r4a_xr111-3_r1c_a111_r2c`.

 Find the IP address of your Raspberry Pi by running `ifconfig` in its terminal.